 Reducing and eliminating the risk of liability in employment disputes involves a consultative approach, an adherence to compliance and good communication from the outset of all employment relationships.
 There are a number of express and implied obligations imposed on all parties to employment relationships and managing this area of law requires not only extensive knowledge, but also real world experience.

-Not only does Chris assist with employment disputes, he can also assist with non-contentious employment issues such as drafting collective and individual employment agreements and company policies, ensuring compliance with such policies including health and safety and human rights law, assisting clients with investigative and disciplinary processes, and restructuring/redundancy processes.
-Chris and his team have experience acting for both large and small employers, as well as employees from all walks of life, and aim to provide not only legal but also practical advice in a prompt and efficient manner.
+Not only does Chris provide advice for employment disputes and problems involving grievances, performance management, bullying and harassment, he can also assist with non-contentious employment issues such as drafting collective and individual employment agreements and company policies, ensuring compliance with such policies including health and safety and human rights law, assisting clients with investigative and disciplinary action/processes, and restructuring/redundancy processes.
+Chris and his team have experience acting for both large and small employers, as well as employees from all walks of life, and aim to provide not only employment advice but also practical advice in a prompt and efficient manner.

 Such disputes often include the interpretation and enforcement of technology-related agreements (both onsite and cloud software licensing and/or development, hardware acquisition and maintenance), electronic commerce, computer misuse, protection of domain names, copyright enforcement, web hosting and telco supply agreements.
 In many instances Chris has worked alongside some of the leading experts in computer forensics to ensure that the right evidence is obtained and presented to the Court.
 If you have an Information Technology matter, Chris can assist.